IDU-CVLab/COV19D_3rd/README.md

 [![DOI:10.48550/arXiv.2210.02992](http://img.shields.io/badge/DOI-10.1101/2021.01.08.425840-B31B1B.svg)](https://doi.org/10.48550/arXiv.2210.02992)

-# Introduction
+# Database
 * This study coincides with the third run of the [IEEE ICASSP 2023: AI-enabled Medical Image Analysis Workshop and Covid-19 Diagnosis Competition (AI-MIA-COV19D)](https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/).
+An extended version of COV19-CT-DB was used.
 * IDU-CVLab came ***fourth*** on the [Leaderboard](https://drive.google.com/file/d/1ATt-sqsSSaQczz-Qxj85LohwPD3T0i3W/view)

+# Method
 * The main purpose of this study is to propose a pipeline for COVID-19 detection from a big and challenging database of Computed Tomography (CT) images.
 The proposed pipeline includes a segmentation part, a region-of-interest extraction part, and a classification part.
 The code in this repo includes the whole pipeline.
 * The segmentation part can be found [here](https://github.com/IDU-CVLab/Images_Preprocessing_2nd).
 * In the classification part, a Convolutional Neural Network (CNN) was used to take the final diagnosis decisions.
+* Please see the attached paper for full details.

 # Web-apps
 * Web-apps were deployed using streamlit: <br/>